Abyla: Roman

 Rome began exerting increasing control over the region, though, first through traders and advisors and then—particularly after Thapsus—through the incorporation of more and more towns and regions into directly administered provinces.
 Roman settlement at Septem began under Augustus.
 Caligula assassinated the Mauretanian king Ptolemy in AD 40 and seized his kingdom.
 Claudius organized the new territories in 42, placing Septem in the province of Mauretania Tingitana (administered from Tingis, present-day Tangiers) and raising it to the level of a colony, which gave Roman citizenship to its residents.
 Wealthy Romans from Claudius's and Nero's reigns are attested in funerary inscriptions found around the Septem basilica.

 Controlling commercial and military access to the Gibraltar Strait, Septem flourished under the empire.
 Around AD 100, under Trajan, a local senate was made organized from the local nobles (ordo decurionum).
 The town was particularly known for its salt and salted fish, which expanded greatly after about AD 140 as new production centers opened up around the town forum.
 The salt, salted fish, and salted produce were exported—mainly across the strait to Roman Spain—in jars manufactured around the city.
 Roman roads also connected it over land with Tingis and Volubilis, increasing inland trade and security from Berber raiding.
 By the 2nd century, romanization was nearly complete and Latin appears in most surviving inscriptions.
 Alongside the Roman colonists, however, there remained a sizable community of romanized Berbers whose primary tongue continued to be local dialects mixed with Punic and Latin loanwords; this eventually became African Romance.

-Around AD 200, the African emperor Septimus Severus included the town in some of the largesse with which he favored the region.
+Around AD 200, the African emperor Septimius Severus included the town in some of the largesse with which he favored the region.
 The town's prosperity continued into the late 3rd century, after which production centers were abandoned and the use of money falls off.

 Septem was an important Christian center by the 4th century; one of the basilicas from this time has recently been rediscovered.)
 In the late 4th century, under Theodosius I, the city still had 10,000 inhabitants, nearly all Christian and Latin-speaking.